computerjazz/react-native-swipe-calendar/README.md

 #### Custom pageInterpolator

-The `pageInterpolator` prop enables customization of page animations and are built using a Reanimated "worklet" function.
+The `pageInterpolator` prop enables customization of page animations using a Reanimated "worklet" function.
 For example, the following `pageInterpolator` will scale up upcoming months and fade in as they enter, then rotate and fade out as they leave:

 ```typescript
 function pageInterpolator({ focusAnim }: CalendarPageInterpolatorParams) {